-A flat boarded rake is then used to level and spread the Goldpath to it’s finished surface level of 50mm for footpath’s and 100mm for vehicular paths.
+A flat boarded rake is then used to level and spread the Goldpath to its finished surface level of 50mm for footpaths and 100mm for vehicular paths.
+Dry Rolling:

-The surface is then rolled DRY with the roller set to it’s maximum vibration and the surface rolled to it’s fullest compaction.
-If patchy areas appear, fines can be sieved from the surplus heap to bind these segregated areas and re-rolled to provide a smooth uniform surface.
+The surface is then rolled DRY with the roller set to its maximum vibration and the surface rolled to its fullest compaction.
+If patchy areas appear, fines (dust) can be sieved from the surplus heap to bind these segregated areas and re-rolled to provide a smooth uniform surface.
+Wet Rolling:

-Wet Rolling: Once a consistent flat uniform surface has been achieved the water rolling of the surface can be carried out.
+Once a consistent flat uniform surface has been achieved, the water rolling of the surface can be carried out.
 This process floats the finer grades of the Goldpath to the surface, a fundamental process in ensuring the product binds together and sets sufficiently.
 Water needs to be sprinkled directly onto the surface of the rollers continually throughout this process with the vibratory action on the roller switched OFF.
-It is imperative that the water is only sprayed or sprinkled directly onto the roller NEVER directly onto the surface of the Goldpath as this would wash out the fines and minimise the produt’s natural self binding properties.
-The wet rolling is continued until a smooth, compacted even surface is achieved. this should then be allowed to fry and set for a minimum period of 48 hours.
+It is imperative that the water is only sprayed or sprinkled directly onto the roller NEVER directly onto the surface of the Goldpath as this would wash out the fines and minimise the product’s natural self binding properties.
+The wet rolling is continued until a smooth, compacted even surface is achieved.
+This should then be allowed to dry and set for a minimum period of 48 hours.
 Avoid laying in extremely cold or frosty conditions.

 Only logged in customers who have purchased this product may leave a review.